Skip to main content

 • Delete Log Relays

-To learn more about permissions in AMP, see Roles and Permissions.
+To learn more about permissions, see Roles and Permissions.

 Supported AWS GuardDuty Regions